RemcoTukker/SVGPanZoom/README.md

 SVGPanZoom V0.9
 ==========

 Sweet, short and simple stand-alone SVG Pan Zoom code including support for autoscaled SVGs and touch events.
 Apache V2 license.

-Should work on: IE9+, FF, Chrome, Android 4+, ...?
+Should work on: FF, Chrome, Chrome mobile, Android 4+, ...?

+Tests (so far only inline svg followed by inline javascript):
+Working on: Opera Mobile, FF, Chrome, Chrome mobile
+To be tested on: Opera mini (doesnt support inline SVG), Apple stuff

 This code is inspired on [SVGPan](https://code.google.com/p/svgpan/) by Andrea Leofreddi (also see [his blogpost](http://www.cyberz.org/blog/2009/12/08/svgpan-a-javascript-svg-panzoomdrag-library/)) and [code by Peter Collingridge](http://www.petercollingridge.co.uk/interactive-svg-components/pan-and-zoom-control).
 Their code is starting to get old, however, due to sketchy and sometimes quickly changing SVG browser implementations.
 Also, I needed support for autoscaled SVGs.